bstephen1/subreddit_predictor/reddit_scraper/readme.txt

           -flair is also per-sub, so the same user can have a different flair on each sub
       -Note: it seems that if comments have a newline, it separates the comment into multiple paragraphs.
 The entire comment is in an "md" class, so all of its contents have to be pulled.
+      -promoted posts: skip these. might be easiest to skip the first post.
+From a cursory glance, it looks like these posts are structured very similar to normal posts